 This is a fairly simple recipe, but it does require some time because the meringue-baking process is long and each batch of meringues must cool fully inside the oven once the baking time is up.
 For this reason, I recommend making the meringue shells the day before you plan to serve this dessert.
 Be sure to transfer them immediately to an airtight container once they’re finished cooling in the oven to ensure that they don’t absorb humidity and become sticky, losing their crunch.
 And when you’re ready to serve them, remove them from the airtight container and add the toppings only at the very last minute.

 A side benefit to making this recipe is that you’ll have a freshly opened can of chickpeas on hand.
-And that means you can make hummus, Indian chickpeas in a spicy tomato sauce or my famous chickpea of the sea salad!
+And that means you can make hummus, chickpeas in spicy tomato sauce or my famous chickpea of the sea salad!
 But for now, roll up your sleeves so we can make these pavlovas!

 Makes around 10 pavlovas